-White House set to nominate next FAA administrator: Army vet and former city transit exec Phil Washington
+White House set to nominate next FAA administrator, former city transit exec Phil Washington

 The agency also develops programs to control aircraft noise and other environmental effects of civil aviation near airports.

-And as aviation technology innovation develops apace, the FAA must keep up.
-It is currently researching and developing new regulatory controls for unmanned drones, urban air taxis, sustainable fuel projects and commercial space operations.
+And as aviation technology innovation develops, the FAA must keep up.
+It is researching and developing new regulatory controls for unmanned drones, urban air taxis, sustainable fuel projects and commercial space operations.

 The FAA’s gold-standard reputation was badly damaged after the Boeing 737 MAX crashes that killed 346 people in Indonesia and Ethiopia in 2018 and 2019.

-The FAA process of certifying the MAX left much of the oversight work to Boeing itself and missed what were in hindsight seen as glaring design flaws.
+The FAA process of certifying the MAX left much of the oversight work to Boeing and missed what were in hindsight seen as glaring design flaws.

 Before that, aviation regulators around the world, including those in Europe and Canada, had typically deferred to the FAA and automatically gone along with its decisions.